FailAcademy/learning/adp-ws-vancouver/_projects/05-community.md

 It is important that you **attend class every day** during the final project lab time.

-All Community Projects are **due on March 29th**.
+All Community Projects are **due on Sept 26th**.
 You will showcase your completed work with your team in a project demo to your community partner and instructors on that day.

 More details will be supplied regarding your assigned community partners and teammates at the end of Week 7.